flupes/aaqim/design.md

 ### Wear leveling

 There is a trade off between writting data to the flash too often (you need to write a full sector) to avoid wearing out the flash, and at the same time writting frequently enough to avoid large gaps in the graph after a reboot.

+The Huzzah board can be battery powered, which should remove the power outage concerns, but there still be resets intentional (reflashing the board to test a new feature) or un-intentional (software bug).

 It seems difficult to obtain the exact specification from the flash memory inside a $3 micro-controller chip.
 However, several forums tend to indicate that the flash on the ESP8266 could sustain 100'000 writes.